FantaCo Enterprises

-FantaCo Enterprises was an American comic book store and publishing company founded and created by Thomas Skulan and based in Albany, New York.
+FantaCo Enterprises is an American comic book store and publishing company founded and created by Thomas Skulan and based in Albany, New York.
 As a publisher, FantaCo was known for its idiosyncratic line-up of mostly black-and-white titles, including the humorous Hembeck Series and the horror title Gore Shriek.
 FantaCo also published "The Chronicles Series", which cataloged top-selling Marvel Comics titles.
 In its later years, FantaCo published mostly horror comics and a small number of "good girl art".

 FantaCo began as a mail order company and comic book store before branching out into publishing books, magazines, and comics.
 From 1979 through 1990, it also hosted FantaCon, a popular Albany-area comics and horror convention.
-(After FantaCo's demise, Skulan brought back FantaCon in 2013.)
+(After FantaCo closed its brick & mortar store in 1998, Skulan continued with the mail order division while taking time to re-imagine the overall business for the 21st century.)

 History

 FantaCo Enterprises began in 1978 as a mail order company and comic book store located at 21 Central Avenue in Albany.
 The name was short for either "Fantasy Company" or the "Fantastic Company," depending on Skulan's mood.
 Many of the store's employees, including publisher/owner/editor Tom Skulan, Mitch Cohn, Roger Green, and Raoul Vezina, worked on FantaCo titles in many creative capacities.